brbrahm/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/enterprise-apps-on-s.md

 -   Windows 10

-Beginning in <!--build number?-->, Microsoft Intune enables customers to deploy and run business critical Win32 applications as well as Windows components that are normally blocked in S mode (ex.
+Beginning in build 18363, Microsoft Intune enables customers to deploy and run business critical Win32 applications as well as Windows components that are normally blocked in S mode (ex.
 PowerShell) on their Intune-managed Windows 10 in S mode (S mode) devices.

 With Intune, IT Pros can now configure their managed S mode devices using a Windows Defender Application Control (WDAC) supplemental policy that expands the S mode base policy to authorize the apps their business uses.
 This feature changes the S mode security posture from “every app is Microsoft-verified" to “every app is verified by Microsoft or your organization”.